Data Scientist

 Physics ResearcherSenior Data Scientist at an e-commerce company

-Dmitry spent four years in academic physics research, publishing papers and running complex simulations.
-The mathematical rigor transferred directly — linear algebra, optimization, and statistical inference were already second nature.
-His biggest challenge was learning software engineering practices: version control, clean code, and production deployment.
-He leveraged his simulation experience to build recommendation system models and was hired as a mid-level data scientist within 12 months of starting his transition.
+Dmitry spent four years in academic physics.
+The math transferred directly.
+His challenge was learning software engineering: version control, clean code, deployment.
+He leveraged simulation experience to build recommendation models and was hired within 12 months.

 Transition time: 12 months